 Projects

-Doctrin - Master thesis & Accessibility Engineer
+Doctrin - Accessibility Engineer

 Show publication

-Role: Master Thesis & Accessibility Engineer
+Role: Accessibility Engineer

 Tech: React, Python, Sketch